fucusy/fresher/README.txt

 fresher
 =======

+task of fresher:
-follow publishing notice websites,  receive the info at the first time on mobile phone client.
+follow publishing notice websites on chrome browser,  receive the info at the first time on mobile phone client.

-family product, 速推, 狠狠推, 追信
+familiar product, 速推, 狠狠推, 追信

 chrome extension function: